This post contains affiliate links and I may earn a commission if you purchase (at no cost to you). See my disclaimer for more information.

 - Reading increases writing skills and comprehension.
 In the study, Stanislas found that the parietal lobe was enhanced and stimulated.
 This is because the parietal lobe has a specific triangular-shaped area known as the parietal association cortex which gives us the ability to understand written language and solve mathematical problems.
 The parietal lobe is most active while reading and works with the temporal bone to store information.

-Therefore, reading plays a big role in stimulating the mind.
+Therefore, reading plays a big role in stimulating the mind which is a benefit of reading books.

 2. You gain knowledge.

 When you read you are filling your mind with knowledge which has a way of coming in handy when you least expect it.
 Nobody can take away knowledge from you.
 The government can take your car, house and properties but nobody can take away what you know.
-That’s why investing in knowledge pays the highest interest.
+That’s why investing in knowledge pays the highest interest which is a benefit of reading books.

 3. Reading reduces stress.